hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 ~> **Note:** The Files & Table Storage API's do not support authenticating via AzureAD and will continue to use a SharedKey to access the API's.

+* `use_msal` - (Optional) When `true`, and when using service principal authentication, the provider will obtain [v2 authentication tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens#token-formats-and-ownership) from the Microsoft Identity Platform.
+This behaviour will be the default in version 3.0 of the AzureRM Provider.
+Has no effect when authenticating via Managed Identity or the Azure CLI.
+Can also be set via the `ARM_USE_MSAL` or `ARM_USE_MSGRAPH` environment variables.

 It's also possible to use multiple Provider blocks within a single Terraform configuration, for example, to work with resources across multiple Subscriptions - more information can be found [in the documentation for Providers](https://www.terraform.io/docs/configuration/providers.html#multiple-provider-instances).

 ## Features